SimpleMobileTools/Simple-Calendar/README.md

 Contains a resizable 4x4 widget where you can customize the color of the text, as well as the alpha and the color of the background.

 Contains no ads or unnecessary permissions.
-It is fully open-source and provides customizable colors.
+It is fully open-source, and provides customizable colors.

 The Storage permission is needed only for exporting or importing events from .ics files.